hpnkv/eyeglasses_on_photo/README.md

 # This creates a conda environment 'eyeglasses' and installs all dependencies
 # inside (assuming CUDA 10.0 is supported).
 If conda doesn't run, you should
 # correct the path $HOME/miniconda3/etc/profile.d/conda.sh in the script
 # to match your actual conda location.
+These lines are going to be slow
+# on cudatoolkit-dev stage

 chmod +x ./bootstrap_conda_env.sh
 ./bootstrap_conda_env.sh